STRATA: A Name-and-Geography Race Inference Model for Fair Lending and Housing Equity Applications: Results and Comparisons

-The standalone LSTM+Geo model offers unique value, despite ensemble methods with XGBoost (ZRP and our LSTM+Geo+XGBoost) achieving the highest accuracy.
-Its deep learning architecture learns complex interactions between name components and geographic context, unlike Bayesian methods’ reliance on pre-calculated probabilities and independence assumptions, and tree-based ensembles that operate on less nuanced input features.
-The method of tokenizing and integrating geolocated information into the LSTM sequence is a novel contribution, allowing the model to learn how geography modifies name interpretation.
-Achieving 88.7\% accuracy and significant bias reduction (lower White FPR) as a single model makes LSTM+Geo a strong option, especially where model simplicity is valued.
-It serves effectively both independently and as a feature generator for top-performing ensemble systems.
-LSTM+Geo is the second best in our survey.
+The standalone STRATA base model offers unique value despite the STRATA ensemble achieving the highest accuracy.
+Its deep learning architecture learns complex interactions between name components and geographic context, unlike Bayesian methods' reliance on pre-calculated probabilities and independence assumptions.
+Concatenating the block-group and tract covariates with the final BiLSTM representation before the softmax (Section~3.2), so that a single discriminative objective learns the name--geography interaction, is a principal architectural contribution of this paper relative to Bayesian proxies that combine the two through a fixed factorization.
+Achieving 0.885 accuracy and a substantial reduction in White-class absorption as a single model makes STRATA base a strong option where model simplicity is valued.

-Sometimes, the ZRP model shows lower misclassification rates in specific income ranges, using a complex set of over 200 features.
-In contrast, our LSTM+Geo Inc+XGBoost approach relies solely on name-based and geographic location features.
-In many cases, particularly in the lower income ranges where classification is challenging, our model maintains the best performance.
-This suggests the added geographic income information combined with XGBoost is effective in reducing errors and distinguishing race more accurately than the alternatives.